 Sidenote: If you’re looking to build your gardening confidence, grow mint.
 Seriously, even if you forget to water it for weeks at a time (guilty!), it will not die.
 Also, mojitos.

 Mint aside, I tossed the parsley and chives, along with garlic, onion, and the ever-present nutritional yeast into my food processor with some chickpeas to make what is still one of my most favorite recipes ever: Cool Ranch Hummus.
 Do you remember those Cool Ranch Doritos?
 Scary ingredients, no nutritional value, but highly addictive.
-Instead of hummus this time, I went with roasted chickpeas.
+Instead of hummus this time, I went with cool ranch roasted chickpeas.

 Crispy, crunchy, and so much more satisfying than Doritos.

 The flavors in this roasted chickpea recipe magically combine to create a much healthier, but equally crave-worthy version of those chips.
-I probably ate half of them while they were still cooling on the baking sheet, and then I made another batch that same week.
+I probably ate half of them while they were cooling on the baking sheet, and then made another batch that same week.